bevyengine/bevy/_release-content/release-notes/text_gizmos_extended_chars.md

 ## Goals

 Adds support for more characters outside of ASCII.
-Currently only renders placeholder '?' for characters outside of ASCII set.
+Currently renders accented Latin characters.
-Uses separate array for extended glyph data.
+Uses separate arrays for extended glyph data.
+Accented characters use un-accented letters as base and adds strokes and positions for accent marks.